How Heart Angels came about

 Since then, Martin has returned home to his family and is back playing golf.

-Although Martin had a narrow escape, I have had several friends my age and younger die of heart attacks and strokes.
+Although Martin had a narrow escape, I have had several friends my age and younger die of cardiac arrests and strokes.

 I am so fed up with my close friends dying of heart disease, I have now started a company called Heart Help.